Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ## Configuration for Advanced Scenarios

-- In addition to vmemcache strategy, Data Source Cache also supports 3 other cache strategies: **guava**, **noevict**  and **external cache**.
+- [Additional Cache Strategies](#Additional-Cache-Strategies)  In addition to **vmem** cache strategy, Data Source Cache also supports 3 other cache strategies: **guava**, **noevict**  and **external cache**.
-- To optimize the cache media utilization, Data Source Cache support cache separation of data and index, by using same or different cache media with DRAM and PMem.
+- [Index/Data Cache Separation](#Index/Data-Cache-Separation)  To optimize the cache media utilization, Data Source Cache supports cache separation of data and index, by using same or different cache media with DRAM and PMem.
-- Data Source Cache also supports caching specific tables according to actual situations, these tables are usually hot tables.
+- [Cache Hot Tables](#Cache-Hot-Tables)  Data Source Cache also supports caching specific tables according to actual situations, these tables are usually hot tables.
+- [Column Vector Cache](#Column-Vector-Cache)  This document above use **binary** cache as example, if your cluster memory resources is abundant enough, you can choose ColumnVector data cache instead of binary cache to spare computation time.

 ### Additional Cache Strategies